Rozzi Crane: Life and career

-Crane is currently signed to Small Giant Records/Columbia Records.
-On January 12, 2018, she released "Uphill Battle," the first song in a succession of releases that led to the release of her first full-length album, Bad Together, later that year on Small Giant/Columbia Records.
+As of 2018, Crane is signed to Small Giant Records/Columbia Records.
+In 2018, she released her first full-length album, Bad Together.
 Crane's first single "Never Over You" was released on February 9, 2018.
-Additionally, Crane released a video of the recording at Capitol Records.
-In 2019, Crane recorded a cover version of "Creep" by Radiohead, for the first season soundtrack of The Morning Show, where she also appears in the episode "A Seat at the Table" as a lounge singer.
+Crane released a video of the recording at Capitol Records.
+She also performed the single on Jimmy Kimmel Live.

+In 2019, Crane recorded a cover version of "Creep" by Radiohead, for the first season soundtrack of The Morning Show, where she also appeared in the episode "A Seat at the Table" as a lounge singer.

 In May 2020, Crane launched a podcast with co-host Scott Hoying called Ugh!
 You're So Good!, featuring guests such as Jonathan Van Ness, Christina Perri, Adam Rippon, and Rickey Minor.
 Season 2 of Ugh!
-Your'e So Good! premiered February 2021.
-Crane has released 2 singles in 2020.
-She released "Best Friend Song" late August 2020, bemoaning her loss after her best-friend "Tatti" moved out, and released "Orange Skies", a ballad on the wildfire crisis in her hometown of California, early October.
+You're So Good! premiered February 2021.
+Crane released two singles in 2020.

-Her EP Hymn For Tomorrow was released in 2021, with its first single "Hymn for Tomorrow" released February 2021.
-The music video for "Hymn For Tomorrow" features her partner Alex Wolff.
+In 2021, she released the EP Hymn For Tomorrow.
+Its first single "Hymn for Tomorrow" was released in February 2021.
+The music video for the single features her boyfriend Alex Wolff.

-On April 22, 2022, she released another EP entitled Berry, which features an appearance from Nile Rodgers.
-A deluxe version, with tracks from Hymn For Tomorrow and new bonus tracks, one of which features PJ Morton, was released in November of 2022.
+On April 22, 2022, she released an EP titled Berry, which featured an appearance from Nile Rodgers.
+A deluxe version, with tracks from Hymn For Tomorrow and new bonus tracks, one of which featured PJ Morton, was released in November 2022.